neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

+The passwords api allows listing, creating, updating and deleting password entries in the password database.

 # The Password Object
 | Property | Type | Writable | Encrypted | Versioned | Length | Description |
 | --- | --- | --- | --- | --- | --- | --- |